machow/databackend/README.md

 # databackend

-The `databackend` package allows you to register a subclass, without needing to import the subclass itself.
-This is useful for implementing actions over optional dependencies.
+The `databackend` package allows you to work with optional Python dependencies.
+It supports two use cases:

+- `isinstance` checks on optional classes.
+The `AbstractBackend` class represents a class without ever needing to do an import.
+This is useful for generic function dispatch (e.g. with `functools.singledispatch`).
+- Lazy module imports.
+The `LazyImport` class represents a module, but doesn’t import it until you access an attribute from it.

-## Example
+## AbstractBackend Example

 For this example, we’ll implement a function, `fill_na()`, that fills in missing values in a DataFrame.
 It works with DataFrame objects from two